svaksha/aksh/Agrey/2015-05-26-jsoc-svaksha-tomography.md

 ### week10-2015aug17
 + Check the radon tomography package with the DICOM<sup>{6}</sup> interface library format for reading .dcm files.
++ The parallel matrix-vector products and linear algebra operations for sparse distributed matrices will be handled via TomoPy, which is the glue interface layer that will be tested with the implementation of Radon Transform lib support in Julia.

 ### week11-2015aug24
 + Code is refactored where necessary.